 See!
 9 out of 10 Latvians agree with me!

 As we walked around the Riga Central Market, we heard a lot of Russian being spoken.
-Anda explained that about a third of the population speaks Russian as their native language.
+Apparently about a third of the population speaks Russian as their native language.
 This can lead to conflicts between the Latvian and Russian population.

 For example, Victory Day, celebrating the end of World War II, is a major holiday for the Russian population.
-But to the Latvians, Victory Day represents the beginning of Soviet occupation of Latvia, and they don’t like it being celebrated.
-I definitely get not wanting to celebrate Latvian occupation, but as a Jewish American, it’s difficult for me to understand not wanting to celebrate the end of World War II.
+But to the Latvians, Victory Day represents the beginning of Soviet occupation of Latvia, and I was told they don’t like it being celebrated.
+I definitely get not wanting to celebrate Latvian occupation, but as a Jewish-American, it’s difficult for me to understand not wanting to celebrate the end of World War II.
 But in the Baltic countries, it’s common to hear people say that World War II didn’t end for them until the 1990s, when they got their independence.

 But one thing Russians and Latvians can agree on is that kvas is delicious!
 Kvas is an indescribable Soviet soda made with bread.
 It’s basically the Soviet answer to Coca-Cola.
 Kvas is deeply weird, but once you get used to the taste, it’s kind of addictive.
 I’m tempted to run down to Brighton Beach, the Russian neighborhood in my hometown of New York, and see if I can find some now.

 After the kvas break, go by public transportation to look at the most famous buildings in Riga.
 Of course, I speak of the art nouveau architecture.
 Riga has the largest concentration of art nouveau buildings of any city in the world.
 You should be able to recognize the art nouveau elements we saw in the art museum, like natural forms and medieval inspiration.
 However, they cool it with the naked ladies on the buildings, I guess because there might be kids walking by.